infiniflow/ragflow/docs/quickstart.md

 3. RAGFlow offers multiple chunk templates that cater to different document layouts and file formats.
 Select the embedding model and chunk method (template) for your knowledge base.

    > IMPORTANT: Once you have selected an embedding model and used it to parse a file, you are no longer allowed to change it.
-The obvious reason is that we must ensure that all files in a specific knowledge base are parsed using the *same* embedding model.
+The obvious reason is that we must ensure that all files in a specific knowledge base are parsed using the *same* embedding model (ensure that they are being compared in the same embedding space).

    _You are taken to the **Dataset** page of your knowledge base._